 For André-Luis Tournoux, the world is a village.
 The Frenchman studied applied mathematics, computational physics, and finance in Brazil and France, and joined Bosch in the Netherlands in 2017 after working in management and IT development.
 And when he isn’t working, he indulges in water sports or travels the world — the globetrotter has already visited 60 countries.

 If you are a user, buyer or planner of safety, security or communication solutions, then this is your new information hub.
-We created this magazine to generate insights, to provide information about useful trends and to support you in creating ideas for better and more efficient solutions.
+We created this trends and technologies to generate insights, to provide information about useful trends and to support you in creating ideas for better and more efficient solutions.